 These radiators can have a horizontal tank on the top, where the coolant enters, or vertical tanks on each side made of brass.
 Spanning the center between the tanks are rows of copper tubes.
 These tubes are designed using a very thin material to aid in transferring the heat to the outside atmosphere.

 The tubes, known as “cores,” are soldered to each tank and extend the entire length of the tanks.
 Coolant enters the tank and must travel through these tubes from one end to the other to reach the opposite tank, dissipating heat along the way.

 It is important to note that the center or core of any radiator (by virtue of its thin metal construction) is very easily damaged.
 Extreme caution must be used to prevent anything from striking the core when handling to prevent damage.

 The brass and copper radiator is by far the best at dissipating heat and has very few problems, less for the occasional leaky solder joint.
 Should this happen, the leak can be easily repaired.

 Aluminum and Plastic

-The aluminum and plastic OEM radiator are shaped identical, for the most part, to its counterpart.
+The aluminum and plastic OEM radiators are shaped identically, for the most part, to its counterpart.
 They’re constructed differently in that the core has “tangs” on the top and sides.
 The top and side tanks use a gasket, and the core tangs are bent over a lip on the tanks to hold them in place.

-It is important to change the antifreeze according to your vehicle manufacturer’s recommendation to avoid the corrosion problems inherent with an aluminum radiator.
+It is important to change the antifreeze according to your vehicle manufacturer’s recommendation to avoid the corrosion problems inherent in an aluminum radiator.